-The unique swipe-up functionality on Localhood Stories was a game changer for Samantha.
-Unlike social media stories, the swipe-up on Localhood Stories has valuable information specifically for travelers, like Google Maps locations or destination opening hours.
+The unique swipe-up functionality on Web Stories created with CrowdRiff Studio was a game changer for Samantha.
+Unlike social media stories, the swipe-up on CrowdRiff Web Stories has valuable information specifically for travelers, like Google Maps locations or destination opening hours.
 “Travelers can scroll up, get the information about each destination and see it on a map and get the link to their website.
-I mean you really can't do better than that.
+I mean you really can’t do better than that.
 So it is a really useful tool.”

-Despite some initial skepticism, the performance of Visit Long Beach’s Stories on Google search has surpassed all expectations and is helping to drive more travelers to their website.
+Despite some initial skepticism, the performance of Visit Long Beach’s Web Stories on Google search has continued to perform well and is helping to drive more travelers to their website.
 “That was not one that I expected to be as successful as it has been for us”, admitted Samantha.
 “It’s a new format, so I wasn’t sure how exactly it would look when it came up in Google, or how quickly we’d see a return on it, but it happened very quickly.”

-In just four short months the team has seen upwards of one million organic impressions across Google Discover and Search, helping to boost awareness and bring more travelers to their site.
+The team has already received one million organic impressions across Google Discover and Search, helping to boost awareness and bring more travelers to their site.

-“You're the local expert and you want to have control over your own narrative - Localhood gives you the opportunity to do that”.
+“You’re the local expert and you want to have control over your own narrative – CrowdRiff Studio gives you the opportunity to do that”.

-Lastly, Visit California has embedded Localhood galleries across its website on various themes like cycle trails or breweries.
+Lastly, Visit California has embedded Web Story Galleries across its website on various themes like cycle trails or breweries.
 These galleries are constantly refreshing and pulling in Stories from all of their partners across the state, including Long Beach.
 This has helped streamline communications with Visit California and it’s boosted the reach of local content created by Visit Long Beach.
 This has been a big plus for Samantha, “it gives us an opportunity to constantly keep putting Long Beach on their radar.”

-Are you a State interested in joining the Localhood?
+Are you interested in joining CrowdRiff Studio?
 Get in touch with our team to learn more!